Kyle-Xu001/Kyle-Xu001/README.md

 </br>

-:spades: I am currently pursuing my Ph.D. in Robotics, Control and Intelligent Systems (EDRS) at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/), Switzerland.
-Prior to this, I completed my M.Sc. in Robotics at [Delft University of Technology (TU Delft)](https://www.tudelft.nl/), the Netherlands, and a B.Eng. in Mechanical Engineering with Excellent Graduate Honor from [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), China.
+:spades: Currently, I am pursuing my Ph.D. in Robotics, Control and Intelligent Systems (EDRS) at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/), Switzerland.
+Before this, I completed my M.Sc. in Robotics at [Delft University of Technology (TU Delft)](https://www.tudelft.nl/), the Netherlands, and a B.Eng. in Mechanical Engineering with Excellent Graduate Honor from [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), China.

 :hearts: I’m currently working as a **research assistant (HiWi & Master Thesis)** at the *[Perceiving Systems Department](https://ps.is.mpg.de/)* of **Max Planck Institute for Intelligent Systems**.
 I used to work as a **computer vision intern** at *[Lely Technologies](https://www.lely.com/nl/)*.
 In addition, I also worked on the **autonomous navigation on Spot robot** at *[Yes!Delft Impact Lab](https://www.yesdelftimpactlab.com/)*.